 We test, one by one, this space and I can assure you that the feeling is incredible!
 We really believe that we are in the virtual world we are visiting!
 The Elbedome has a panoramic projection surface of more than 450 m2.
 It is suitable for displaying large objects such as machines, systems, factories and even entire cities.

 This is the first time I have found such an attractive virtual reality space!
 The applications of this dome are numerous and promise several revolutions!

 So it is with a stars in the eyes and ideas in mind, that we get back on the bus on our way to: the Hannover Messe.

 Intrigued by Huawei technologies, I inquire around their 5G technologies and I am surprised by something else!

 In fact, at the entrance of the booth one can read a sign which announces that visitors’ data is scanned, from their badge, and that, by walking on the floor of the booth, they gave permission to Huawei, to use this data for marketing or commercial purposes.
 It is also noted that if the visitor would like to remove his data, they should contact their team, through an online form and not directly on-site.
 Very surprising, considering that we are in a European country (note: GDPR).

 Their solutions, however, are very well advanced and we feel a distrust towards the North American countries!

 I chose this activity because I was intrigued to see a cloud supplier at Hannover Messe.
 First impression… The stand is impressive, you would believe you’re in a castle!
 We find employees of AWS but also their partners and several companies using their services.

-We start the tour and I am very quickly disappointed, nothing impressive or new compared to the Amazon services we already know (podcast with their team soon).
+We start the tour and I am very quickly disappointed, nothing impressive or new compared to the Amazon services we already know.

 15h45: Visit to the Swedish stand